Volkswagen: 2017–present: Focus on electric vehicles

-In August 2025, Volkswagen introduced a subscription service for their customers, charging £16.50 monthly, £165 annually, or £649 for lifetime access to unlock the vehicles' full 228 bhp output, which the hardware supports from the factory but is software-limited to 201 bhp by default.
+In August 2025, Volkswagen introduced a subscription service for its customers, charging monthly, annually, or for lifetime access to unlock the vehicles' full 228 bhp output, which the hardware supports from the factory but is software-limited to 201 bhp by default.
+In November 2025, Chinese electric car company XPeng announced Volkswagen as the first client for its new driver-assist system, designed for navigating narrow streets.
+In December 2025, Audi announced that it would be investing $186 billion as part of a five-year investment plan from 2026 to 2030.

+It was decided on 9 July 2026 that half of the models were to be shut down.

+In August 2026, CEO Oliver Blume proposed increasing planned job cuts to as many as 100,000 as part of a cost-cutting and restructuring program.

 Operations

 Volkswagen is the founding and namesake member of the Volkswagen Group, a large international corporation in charge of multiple car and truck brands, including Audi, SEAT, Porsche, Lamborghini, Bentley, Bugatti, Scania, MAN, and Škoda.
-Volkswagen Group's global headquarters are located in Volkswagen's historic home of Wolfsburg, Germany.
+Volkswagen Group's global headquarters are located in the historic town of Wolfsburg, Germany.

-Volkswagen Group, as a unit, is Europe's largest motor vehicle manufacturer, with over 74,000 employees and over 7,700 dealerships.
+Volkswagen Group, as a unit, is the largest motor vehicle manufacturer in Europe, with over 74,000 employees and more than 7,700 dealerships.
 For a long time, Volkswagen has had a market share over 20 per cent.

 In 2010, Volkswagen posted record sales of 6.29 million vehicles, with its global market share at 11.4%.
 In 2008, Volkswagen became the third-largest car maker in the world, and, as of 2016, Volkswagen was the second largest manufacturer worldwide.
-In 2018 the company benefited from trade tariffs and new emission standards, with a record deliveries of 10.8 million vehicles.
+In 2018, the company benefited from trade tariffs and new emission standards, with a record deliveries of 10.8 million vehicles.
 Volkswagen Group's core markets include Germany and China.

-In July 2019, Volkswagen invested $2.6 billion in Argo AI, a startup focused on developing self-driving vehicles.
+In July 2019, Volkswagen invested $2.6 billion in Argo AI, a startup focused on developing self-driving vehicles backed by Ford since 2017.
+After failing to secure further investment from Amazon in October 2022, Ford announced that Argo would be disbanded and some employees would be split between Ford and VW.
+Argo's technology would be salvaged and further developed in-house by both Ford and VW.